We have covered plenty of blog articles related to the Ubuntu server in this blog.

 So in this blog post, we will install Ubuntu server 22.04 on a Proxmox VE server.
 After the installation, we will test the internet connectivity and ssh into the host from another host.

-The Ubuntu server 22.04 LTS is the latest long-term support version of the Ubuntu server from canonical.
-It works very well with the Proxmox server because both are based on Linux, and the Proxmox hypervisor based on KVM the native Linux hypervisor.
+The Ubuntu server 22.04 LTS is the long-term support version of Ubuntu from canonical.
+At the time of this writing, It is still going through some development, and it is not officially available for you to put in the production yet.
+If you go to the Ubuntu download page, you still get the 20.04 build to download, not 22.04. we have to download the 22.04 using a different link.
+So for testing, it should be okay, so you will have to wait for a little to deploy this server in production.
+It works well with the Proxmox server because both are based on Linux.
 I have been running Ubuntu server 22.04 as a VM in Proxmox for quite some time now and haven’t had any issues thus far.

 Before you begin, you need to have;